MordecaiMalignatus/spending-queue/README.md

 1. `cargo build --release`
 2. `mv ./target/release/sq /somehere/on/$PATH`

-## Things to do

-Future improvements:

-- [ ] Provide subcommand to set current amount available.
-- [ ] Add subcommand that prints the path to the statefile
-- [ ] Implement cron-based mode where crossing the purchase tqhreshold adds the purchase to omnifocus
-- [ ] Improve UX for setting budget, now that functions for interactive use are available.
-- [ ] Add subcommand that installs either a launchctl timer (OSX) or a systemd timer.
-Maybe even a crontab if we're feeling oldschool.

-Bugs:
-- [ ] `sq buy`: If the price changes, the correct amount is subtracted from the budget, but the item is not mutated, so then `sq past` is wrong.
-The price needs to be updated if overridden at purchase.
-- [ ] Make sure proration works correctly by writing a bunch of tests.
-  - [ ] Write test that sets budget to $1/second in a day, then sleeps for one second, then check amount.

 ## License

 Should this be ever needed, the project is explicitly licensed under the